C-STEM Middle School Curriculum

 * This course can be implemented as a standalone robotics course or as a supplement to a Physical Science or Engineering course.

-Introduction to Computer Programming (Ch/C/C++)
+Introduction to Programming in C

 This course introduces students to the fundamentals of computer programming with an emphasis on applications of math concepts using the user friendly C/C++ interpreter Ch.
-Students start with basics of how a computer works and then explore programming in Ch to solve real life problems.
+Students start with basics of how a computer works and then explore programming in C to solve real life problems.
 Students write computer programs with graphical plotting and animation in an integrated development environment (IDE).
 Through computer programming based problem solving and engaging activities, such as generating random numbers for applications in math and gaming, students develop critical and computational thinking skills.
 Each section includes objectives, pre-requisites, applicable Common Core Language, Reading and CTE ICT standards, terminology, text with examples and applications, and exercises.

 * Teaching resources contain optional robotics activities.